Graduate Program Overview

 Career Support

 While maintaining a focus on academic excellence and continuing to anchor our program in the intellectual rigors of historical inquiry, we also actively support those planning for careers outside of the academy.
-Career planning begins in our orientation program and continues in discussions through our course work and workshops, often in conjunction with Marquette’s Center for Teaching and Learning, the Preparing Future Faculty and Professionals program, and Career Services.
+Career planning begins in our orientation program and continues in discussions through our course work and workshops, often in conjunction with Marquette’s Center for Teaching and Learning, the Preparing Future Faculty and Professionals program, and Career Center.

 Graduate Student Learning Outcomes